Security Data Pipelines

 - Data is written in ZStandard (ZSTD) or Snappy compressed Apache Parquet, except for sources that expect JSON, it is written in GZIP-compressed JSON (not JSON-LD or JSON-ND garbage).

-- Data is written in batches that match the maximum acceptable throughput.
+- Data is written in batches that match the maximum acceptable throughput of the destination.

 If you need another Destination or output parameter supported, please reach out to [email protected] referencing any Pipeline Destination and parameter variation you want us to support.
-On our immediate roadmap: Amazon Security Lake, Databricks, and Snowflake.
+Snowflake Iceberg Tables, Azure Data Explorer, and Google BigQuery are on our immediate roadmap.

 - Amazon S3